Many first-time guests wonder how many days they’ll need at each Disney theme park.

 With such a limited window, you should first do your research long before you book your trip and go.

-Make a list of the rides and experiences that sound best to you, and then make your in-park itinerary and FastPass reservation accordingly.
+Make a list of the rides and experiences that sound best to you, and then make your in-park itinerary (and Genie+ selections) accordingly.

-I’d suggest getting started with our Best Magic Kingdom rides and Best Epcot Rides pages and then go from there.
+I’d suggest getting started with our Best Magic Kingdom rides and Best Epcot Rides pages and then going from there.

-If you need help planning and booking your tickets, FastPasses, hotel, and dining reservations, then contact the commission-free Disney specialists at The Vacationeer.
+If you need help planning and booking your tickets, hotel, and dining reservations, then contact the Disney specialists at The Vacationeer.

 For 4 or 5 Day Trips to Disney World